oracle/oracle-r2dbc/README.md

 actual type of the value passed to `ConnectionFactoryOptions.Builder.option(Option<T>, T)`.

-Providing values with a `Supplier` or `Publisher` is not supported for a small set of options:
+For a small set of options, providing values with a `Supplier` or `Publisher` is not supported:
 - `DRIVER`
 - `PROTOCOL`